 This table shows the main players, and what you can trade in with each.
 They have been chosen based on feedback from the forum.
 If you've had a positive or negative experience with any of these, please post in the individual forum threads.

-Yes.
-Though hoarders of '90s CD relics and games could make £100s on the side, for more recent items you may be better off selling 'em individually on eBay* or other auction sites.
-You may do better trading in computer games at high street game shops; check these too.
+- Computer games.
+Though hoarders of '90s CDs and games could make £100s on the side, with some items you may be better off selling 'em individually on eBay* or another auction site.
+If you've got older games and consoles to sell, you can see how much these might fetch on Retrogames.
+You may get more money for more modern games by trading them in at high street game shops such as CeX and Game.

 Get max cash for old books

 Listing books one-by-one on eBay* may get the most cash, but it'll take some time.
 One of the best options for selling old books is Amazon Marketplace*, as you need only search for the book and write a short description.
 Your listing stays up till it sells.

 Amazon provides full reviews of most from its database if you're listing a few in one go, this saves time.
 Check your sale price covers postage if it's a heavy book you're listing.